 Technology is central to Gen Z health and wellness practices, as it is with almost every other aspect of their lives, and they don’t hesitate to look up or ask their social networks for answers to health and wellness questions.
 Yet as teens, Gen Z’s are guided and strongly influenced by their parents, many of whom are Gen X, as well as their teachers and coaches at school.

 Gen Z teens are not dramatically different from adults in their definition of health and wellness and how to achieve it.
 Raised with the perception that health and wellness is about holistic balance, this idea is second nature to teens, who are quick to acknowledge how factors like their social lives, emotional health, sleep and stress affect their eating, exercise and physical health.

 Gen Z’s key health concerns are related to their life stage – getting enough sleep, managing stress, maintaining their grades, building self-esteem, and having time to socialize with family and friends.
 Stress is often top of mind for teens – almost half are treating or preventing anxiety and stress, behind only skin problems and colds/flu, and ahead of weight issues.

 Today’s teens also view exercise as an important part of a healthy lifestyle generally, but boys and girls tend to view exercise somewhat differently, in line with wider gender differences in exercise perceptions.
 Girls often see it as a way to build feelings of control over their body image and the guilt associated with eating, while boys are more interested in how exercise can help them build muscle and improve athletic performance.

 Going forward, marketers will need to remember that Gen Z kids are already highly proactive participants in health and wellness, so you’ll need to act as a trusted resource and engage them through product, packaging and messaging.
-Gen Z kids think a lot about being ‘balanced’, consequently in foods and beverages, remember to deliver on fresh and less processed distinctions.
-Finally, since Gen Z believe that “all” information is at their fingertips, be transparent
+Gen Z kids think a lot about being ‘balanced’, consequently in foods and beverages, remember to deliver on fresh and less processed distinctions and be transparent with ingredients and product sourcing.

 As CEO of The Hartman Group, Demeritt drives the vision, strategy, operations and results-oriented culture for the company's associates as The Hartman Group furthers its offerings of tactical thinking, consumer and market intelligence, cultural competency and innovative intellectual capital to a global marketplace.